American Society for Clinical Investigation: Stanley J. Korsmeyer Award

 Since 1998, the ASCI has awarded an annual prize to a scientist renowned for advancing his/her field and mentoring future scientists.
-Originally called the "ASCI Award", it was renamed in 2006 in honor of Stanley Korsmeyer, the award's first recipient, who had died the previous year.
+Originally called the "ASCI Award," it was renamed in 2006 in honor of Stanley Korsmeyer, the award's first recipient, who had died the previous year from lung cancer at the age of 54.
 The awardee receives a US$20,000 honorarium and presents the Korsmeyer Lecture at the Society's annual meeting.